 Well if you’re needing to take a photo of a completed cake or perhaps a pic that includes the birthday guy or gal, well you need to get the whole cake in there and usually at a face on view, therefor you really have to think about what’s behind your cake.

 There are a lot of places you can buy expensive backdrops.
-Most of them are vinyl and most are expensive.
-By expensive, I mean around $35-50 each, which if you just get one isn’t bad, but the thing is, you don’t just want one option though, so it adds up fast.
+Many of them are vinyl or even wood and most are expensive.
+By expensive, I mean around $60-200 each, which if you just get one I guess it’s not too bad, but the thing is, you don’t just want one option though.

 I’ve got some ideas on some cheap and DIY ways to make backdrops that won’t break the bank.
 You can always upgrade later, but doing it this way, gives you a lot of options without a lot of money.